MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - We recommend you use virtual SCSI controllers to reduce the chance of your Active Directory data corrupting.

   - On Hyper-V servers that host virtual DCs, you should use SCSI physical drives.
-If your scenario doesn't let you use SCSI drives, you should disable write caching on the ATA/IDE <!--acronym--> drive you're using instead.
+If your scenario doesn't let you use SCSI drives, you should disable write caching on the Advanced Technology Attachment (ATA) or Integrated Drive Electronics (IDE) drive you're using instead.
 For more information, see [Event ID 1539 – Database Integrity](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd941847(v=ws.10)).

 ### Operational practices to avoid <!--Better title?--->